TP-Link VIGI Cameras Ultimate Guide Part 1 - NVR IPCAMERA SECURITY

 Scenario

-If the VIGI NVR/Camera becomes unresponsive or stops working after a firmware upgrade due to disoperation or power supply interruption, it can be restored to normal using the firmware recovery function.
+If the VIGI NVR/Camera becomes unresponsive or stops working after a due to disoperation or power supply interruption, it can be restored to normal using the firmware recovery function.

 Phenomenon